Fast Relax-and-Round Unit Commitment with Sub-hourly Mechanical and Ramp Constraints

 Further, each generator has a maximum number of startups during the 24-hour window, $S_{\max,i}$.
 The generators that are off and cannot yet be switched on due to the maximum number of starts are excluded from the optimization problem for that time period.
 The remaining generators are discretionary.
 We denote this group $\mathcal{G}_d$.
 The resulting optimization problem is:

-Note that at the lower end, we plan for a smaller contingency ($1\sigma_D$) than on the higher end ($3\sigma_D$).
-This is meant to reflect the asymmetric nature of load forecasts.
-It is far more likely that load will be much higher than predicted (corresponding to some large unexpected load), compared to much lower (corresponding to base load being removed).
-This also helps provide additional buffers in the event that more than 1 generator goes out, or uncontrollable generation is much lower than expected.

-The parameters supplied to the optimization solver are: \begin{itemize} \item $a_i, b_i, c_i$: quadratic cost coefficients usually resulting from fuel costs or strategic bidding behavior. \item $P_{\max,i}, P_{\min,i}$: maximum capacity and minimum stable output, usually determined by mechanical characteristics of the units. \item $D$, $\sigma_D$: demand volume and the possible demand deviations in the robust model formulation. \item $K_i$: commitment change penalty for generator $i$.
-The true costs of startup and shutdown are usually not the same.
-Averaging the startup and shutdown costs prevents market distortions and ensures that there are no artificial incentives to run. \item $u_i^0\in \{0, 1\}$: previous commitment status of generator $i$ \item ${D}_{\min,72}$ and ${D}_{\max,72}$: minimum and maximum volumes of predicted demand in next 72 hours. \item $\mathcal{G}_m$: the set of must run generators. \item $\mathcal{G}_d$: the set of discretionary generators. \item $R = \max\{\max_{i \in \mathcal{G}_m} P_{\max,i}, \max_{i \in \mathcal{G}_d} P_{\max,i}\}$: reserve margin (changed to only include generators that can run). \end{itemize}
+The parameters supplied to the optimization solver are: \begin{itemize} \item $a_i, b_i, c_i$: quadratic cost coefficients usually resulting from fuel costs or strategic bidding behavior. \item $P_{\max,i}, P_{\min,i}$: maximum capacity and minimum stable output, determined by a unit's physical characteristics \item $D$, $\sigma_D$: demand volume and the possible demand deviations in the robust model formulation. \item $K_i$: commitment change penalty for generator $i$\footnote{The true startup and shutdown costs are rarely the same.
+Averaging them prevents market distortion and removes artificial incentives to turn on or off.}. \item $u_{t-1,i}\in \{0, 1\}$: previous commitment status of unit $i$ \item ${D}_{\min,72}$ and ${D}_{\max,72}$: minimum and maximum volumes of predicted demand in next 72 hours. \item $\mathcal{G}_m$: the set of must run generators. \item $\mathcal{G}_d$: the set of discretionary generators. \item $R = \max\{\max_{i \in \mathcal{G}_m} P_{\max,i}, \max_{i \in \mathcal{G}_d} P_{\max,i}\}$: reserve margin (changed to only include generators that can run). \end{itemize}

 The decision variables are: \begin{itemize} \item $P_i \in [P_{\min,i}, P_{\max,i}]$ for $i \in \mathcal{G}_m$: power output of must-run generator $i$. \item $P_i \in [P_{\min,i}, P_{\max,i}]$ for $i \in \mathcal{G}_d$: power output of discretionary generator $i$. \item $u_i \in \{0, 1\}$ for $i \in \mathcal{G}_d$: commitment status of discretionary generator $i$. \end{itemize}